2012 United States House of Representatives elections in Kansas: District 4

 The redrawn 4th district will continue to encompass Butler, Chautauqua, Cowley, Elk, Harper, Harvey, Kingman, Sedgwick, and Sumner counties, as well as the southern part of Greenwood county.
 The district will now also include Barber, Comanche, Edwards, Kiowa, Pratt, and Stafford counties, the remainder of Greenwood County, and the southwestern part of Pawnee County, but will no longer include Montgomery County.

-Republican Mike Pompeo, who has represented the 4th district since 2011, is running for re-election.

-Thomas Jefferson, a computer technician formerly known as Jack Talbert, is running as the Libertarian nominee.
+Republican Mike Pompeo, who had represented the 4th district since 2011, ran for re-election.
+Thomas Jefferson, a computer technician formerly known as Jack Talbert, ran as the Libertarian nominee.